ABCxFF/diepindepth/protocol/serverbound.md

-# **Outgoing Packets**
+# **Serverbound Packets**

-Also known as serverbound, these packets, after being encoded, are sent from the client to the server.
-These packets aren't at all complex, only with the exception of the outgoing `0x01` packet which is the most complex of the outgoing packets (but not too complex).
+Also known as outgoing, these packets, after being encoded, are sent from the client to the server.
+These packets aren't at all complex, only with the exception of the serverbound `0x01` packet which is the most complex of the serverbound packets (but not too complex).

 For information on data types and encodings, see [`data.md`](/protocol/data.md)